 While they gave to causes in Louisiana, Georgia, and other national and international areas, Al and Virginia chose Texas to receive the majority of their wealth as an everlasting gift to the state and its people who had been so generous to them.
 At the heart of their philanthropy was a commitment to be a perpetual resource for good in Texas.

-Over the last 73 years, our funding has included arts and culture, civic and public affairs, education, health, and human services with initiatives around the environment, public education, and mental health.
+Over the last 73 years, our funding has included arts and culture, civic and public affairs, education, environment, health, and human services with initiatives in postsecondary completion, educator preparation, water conservation, depression, and homelessness.